Skip to main content

 Some of the benefits students will receive by taking part in our First Choice Scheme include:

-- 16 tariff points to complement their offer for eligible undergraduate courses starting in September 2027 at either of our Sunderland campuses*
+• 16 tariff points to complement their offer.
+These are for eligible undergraduate courses starting in September 2027.
+It can be at either of our Sunderland campuses*

-- A guaranteed interview for eligible undergraduate courses starting in September 2027 at either of our Sunderland campuses
+• A guaranteed interview.
+These are for eligible undergraduate courses starting in September 2027.
+It can be at either of our Sunderland campuses

-- A guaranteed MMI at the University of Sunderland for students who successfully complete the First Choice: Medicine pathway
+• A guaranteed Multiple Mini Interview (MMI) at the University.
+This is for students who complete the First Choice: Medicine pathway

-- Experience of what university life is really like by attending our dedicated Summer School
+• Experience of what university life is like by attending our dedicated Summer School

-- Develop the vital skills that are needed for Higher Education
+• Develop the vital skills needed for higher education

-- Meet other students from across the region who are also interested in studying at Sunderland
+• Meet other students from across the region.

 *The 16 tariff points and guaranteed interview can be used against most of our courses, except MBChB Medicine.